 Okay, so what about this template that I'm hawking?
 It automates all the work for you; all you need to do is brainstorm and type; the template does the rest.
 It is programmed in plain old Excel, so it is completely configurable and re-writable for you Excel jockeys (paid version only) who might want to customize it.
 On the other hand, if you are not an Excel expert, you can merely pop in your input values and let it hand you back the output values that you need (free version).
 Either way, it is intended to let you skip the first few hours or days worth of effort that most engineers would need to invest at the start of an analysis.

 How do you get the full version?
-There are currently three options:
+There are currently two options:

 1. The best way is to use the Instant Download method from MyCommerce.
 Just click on the blue and white "Buy Now" button on the left hand side of the screen.
 You will be taken to a page where you can pay with either a credit card or your PayPal balance, and then you will receive a link to download your template instantly.

 2. Or, if you prefer, payment can be made through PayPal to my account, which is my email address: firstname.lastname@example.org.
 Once PayPal notifies me that you've sent a payment (which only takes a few minutes), I'll email the template to you (which might take a few hours; heck, I might be asleep, especially if you are in the Eastern hemisphere!).
 You can pay PayPal either with your existing PayPal balance, or through a credit card.
 But really, you are better off using method #1 and the blue button.
 Remember, you can download the free version right now, right HERE.
 As a final plug, I am free for additional consulting, on a daily-rate basis, if you need additional help for your QFD or any other form of Analysis.
 Just email me at email@example.com.
 Or, you might catch me on the phone at 312.493.0839, if it is a decent hour in Chicago.
 Did I mention our newly-released Unit Conversion template?
 No?
 Check it out here.